Physical Therapy for Headaches and Migraines

 - Headache improves with resolution or improvement of cervical condition

 - Headache triggered by head/neck movements or postures

-Physical Therapists at One on One Physical Therapy are educated in the treatment of such headaches, and when necessary, work closely with your physician to obtain optimal pain relief.
+Physical Therapists at One on One Physical Therapy specialize in the treatment of headaches and migraines, and when necessary, work closely with your physician to obtain optimal pain relief.
 The musculoskeletal factors that contribute to headaches can be treated effectively by physical therapy, along with patient education and behavioral modification.
 We cannot cure migraine headaches, which typically require medications, but studies show that physical therapy can reduce the intensity and frequency of migraine attacks.
 Determining and addressing trigger lifestyle factors such as alcohol, foods, menstruation, poor posture, stress, lack of sleep, can also be helpful in management.